apache/age-website/docs/clauses/return.md

 ## Return property

-To return a property, use the dot separator, like this:
+To return a property, use the dot separator, as follows:

 Query